 The Town Grading, Erosion and Sediment Control Office is responsible for inspecting work.
 Permit holders should request inspections before beginning work, and at key project stages.
-Applications for permits should be made to the Town Clerk.
-The fee is $10 or 10% of Montgomery County permit fee, whichever is greater.
-State and Countypermits may also be required.
+Applications for permits should be made to the Town Manager.
+State and County permits may also be required.

 WHEN PERMITS ARE NOT REQUIRED

 Permits are not required for minor interior repairs where there is no interference with the construction of the building or alterations which do not involve any change in their structural parts.

 The Council has initiated a process by which residents notify Town Hall and abutting / adjoining residents when an external building project is scheduled that will last longer than one day, even if a Town permit is not required.
 Internal projects that involve work outside such as sawing may also qualify.
 This is important in our town with small lots and narrow streets.

 Residents are asked to let neighbors and the Town know how long the project will take, dates of the project, and that the project will adhere to: Parking restrictions; Truck route requirements; and County Noise levels guidance.
 The form should be submitted to Town Hall and discussed with the Town Manager.
 Please use the form here.

 The Town is especially concerned about the safety hazards that dumpsters cause when parked on Town streets.
 In consideration of others in Town, we ask that dumpsters not be placed on Town streets at all, and that in any case they have clear reflective markers.
 Dumpsters and pods require a permit.
 Dumpsters must be covered overnight and when not in use.